-- (1) The Chief Registrar may reallocate funds from the authorised use but may not reallocate funds where- - (a) the funds are appropriated for transfer to another government entity; - (b) the funds are appropriated for capital expenditure except to defray other capital expenditure; - (c) the reallocation of funds is from wages to non-wages expenditure; or - the transfer of funds may result in contravention of fiscal responsibility principles. - (2) The Chief Registrar may reallocate funds between programs, or between Sub-Votes, in the budget for a financial year if - there are provisions in the budget of a program or Sub-Vote which are unlikely to be utilised: - (b) a request for the reallocation has been made to the that Commission explaining the reasons for the reallocation and the Commission has approved the request; and - (c) the total sum of all reallocations made to or from a program or Sub-Vote does not exceed ten percent of the total expenditure approved for program or Sub-Vote for that financial year. - (3) The Chief Registrar may, with the approval of the Commission, reallocate funds within Sub-votes or programs. - (4) The Chief Registrar shall submit quarterly reports of any reallocations to the Commission.
+- (2) The Chief Registrar shall, upon review by the Commission, submit the estimates to the National Assembly for approval and provide a copy to the National Treasury and the Chief Justice. - (3) Upon the approval of the estimates by the National Assembly, the expenditure of the Judiciary shall be a charge on the Consolidated Fund and the funds shall be paid from the Consolidated Fund directly into the Fund. - (4) Supplementary estimates may be prepared for approval by the National Assembly in accordance with Article 223 (1) (a) of the Constitution subject to review by the Commission. - (5) The estimates referred to in subregulation (1) shall- - (a) differentiate between recurrent and development expenditure; - (b) be grouped according to economic classification; and - (c) be programme-based. - 7.
+(1) The Chief Registrar may reallocate funds from the Reallocation authorised use but may not reallocate funds where- - (a) the funds are appropriated for transfer to another government entity; - the funds are appropriated for capital expenditure except to defray other capital expenditure; - (c) the reallocation of funds is from wages to non-wages expenditure; or - (d) the transfer of funds may result in contravention of fiscal responsibility principles. - (2) The Chief Registrar may reallocate funds between programs or between sub-votes in the budget for a financial year if- - there are provisions in the budget of a program or sub-vote which are unlikely to be utilised; - (b) the total sum of all reallocations made to or from a programme or sub-vote does not exceed ten percent of the total expenditure approved for that program or sub-vote for that financial year. - (3) The Chief Registrar shall submit quarterly reports of any reallocations to the Commission.